 The seat is padded for comfort and can be angled to best suit your body.
-However, since this bike is a bit different from your typical upright indoor bike, it won’t feel like your average indoor or road bike ride—your arms will be worked much more intensely.
+However, since this bike is a bit different from your typical upright indoor bike, it won’t feel like your average indoor or road bike ride — you’ll work your arms much more intensely.

 Heart Rate Monitoring

-There are no console fans built into this machine, but since it is a fan resistance bike, no matter the speed you’re pedaling, you’ll get a pretty steady breeze blowing off the fan wheel.
+No console fans are built into this machine, but since it is a fan resistance bike, no matter the speed you pedal, you’ll get a pretty steady breeze blowing off the fan wheel.
 The harder you work, the stronger the breeze — expect very high winds at those higher speeds.

 Water Bottle, Cup Holders, Tablet and Phone Holders